-- January and March for spring convocation - July and September for fall convocation
+- January and March for spring convocation

+- July and September for fall graduation

+- October and December for winter graduation

+The

-The student must:
+student must:

 - Close the research project file with the Office of Research Ethics (i.e., submit the final report) and provide evidence of closed research project file to the supervisor.
-Note that this step is omitted if an exemption was received for the project. - Work with the supervisor to transfer all relevant files and data to a secure file/computer owned by the supervisor - Delete all relevant files and data them from their own computer. - Submit the following to the Administrative Assistant: - Evidence of closed research project file - o Electronic copy of the Final Dissertation Document, in a locked pdf format - License to the University - Exit Survey Students may submit directly to the Faculty of Graduate Studies if preferred
+Note that this step is omitted if an exemption was received for the project. - Work with the supervisor to transfer all relevant files and data to a secure file/computer owned by the supervisor - Delete all relevant files and data them from their own computer. - Submit the following to the Administrative Assistant: - Evidence of closed research project file - o Electronic copy of the Final Dissertation Document, in a locked pdf format - License to the University - o Exit Survey Students may submit directly to the Faculty of Graduate Studies if preferred